kubernetes/community/contributors/design-proposals/auth/kubectl-exec-plugins.md

     // to pass argument to the plugin.
     Env []ExecEnvVar `json:"env"`

-    // Prefered input version of the ExecInfo.
+    // Preferred input version of the ExecInfo.
 The returned ExecCredentials MUST use
     // the same encoding version as the input.
     APIVersion string `json:"apiVersion,omitempty"`